KrzysztofV/DeepLabV3Plus/README.md

 # DeepLabV3Plus Colab project
-DeepLabV3+ image segmentation using Keras and Tensorflow
+DeepLabV3+ image segmentation using Keras, Tensorflow and Cityscapes dataset.

 DeepLabV3+ ResNet 50 V2 model with none-size input.
 It can be trained and used with different size images.
 This project also allows to process video.